magician11/openai/README.md

-# openai-personas
+# OpenAI

-Answering any question as various personas using OpenAI.
+Firebase functions endpoints for communicating with OpenAI.